mrucker/mrucker.github.io/_posts/2015-10-16-Late-Night-with-Reliable-Structures.md

 ---
 layout: post
 ---
 Writing enterprise software is hard.
-In my experience, a single project can often have multiple stake holders, distribute results through many different tech chains and have its requirements regularly shift.
-Luckily, software development isn't the only industry that faces problems like this.
-Inspiration can be found everywhere if ones eyes are kept open.
+In my experience, a single project can have competing stake holders, unrelated distribution chains, and shifting reuirements.
+Luckily, software development isn't the only industry that faces these problems like this.
+Inspiration can be found everywhere.

 This week I found inspiration while reading an [Atlantic article][1] about Late Night with Seth Meyers.
 Apparently, Meyers has been shaking up the Late Night scene by tinkering with some of the Sacred Cows of his genre.
 When explaining the significance of his changes Meyers said, "I don't think these are traditions as much as they're structures that have proved they can bear comedy weight.
 That's the reason people keep using them."